-Porter, paying no heed to the intern she’d been saddled with who was standing behind her and lost in her own little world, continued to do the best she could to prepare herself for what she expected would be a long and trying day.
+Porter, paying no heed to the intern she’d been saddled with (who seemed lost in her own little world, standing behind her) prepared herself for what she expected would be a long and trying day.
 Dealing with people like Allen Devin was difficult enough when she had home field advantage.
-Having to do so at a time and place of his choosing, using a second string crew after spending the night in a room she had had to share with an intern would be exhausting.
+Having to do so at a time and place of his choosing, using a second-string crew, and after spending the night sharing a room with an intern—would be especially exhausting.
 Stepping back from the mirror, she took one last look at her efforts.
 While not the best, they’d do under the circumstances, she decided.
-Besides, the man she was going to be interviewing later in the day was a retired Marine colonel, someone who was little more than a blip on her screen, a has been who was vainly trying to recapture his past glories.
+Besides, the man she was interviewing later that day was a retired Marine colonel, little more than a blip on her screen, a has-been vainly trying to recapture his past glories.

 Pivoting about, she began to pepper Jennings when a string of questions concerning when, where, and with whom their first interview of the day would be with.
 The sooner they got on with those interviews and were done, Porter reasoned, the sooner she’d be free to return to New York where she’d be at liberty, once more, to cover the important stories of the day.